corgrath/osbcp-css-squasher/README.md

 		color: red;
 	}

-By refactoring and reorganizing the CSS by:
+By squashing and refactoring your CSS code.

-* Eliminate duplicated rules
-* and more!

 And of course, it is still possible to minify the CSS afterwards by using tools such as the [YUI Compressor](http://developer.yahoo.com/yui/compressor/).